Skip to main content

 Security Considerations

 Cross-chain bridges introduce additional trust assumptions beyond single-chain operations.
-TED Protocol mitigates these risks by integrating only battle-tested bridges with billions in cumulative volume.
+TED Protocol mitigates these risks by integrating only proven bridges with billions in cumulative volume.

 BridgeSecurity Model